 - In Australia the family of every potential donor will be asked to confirm the donation decision of their loved one before donation can proceed.

-- In Australia more than 60% of families give consent for organ and tissue donation to proceed.
+- In 2021 56% of families gave consent for organ and tissue donation to proceed.

 - We encourage all Australians to register their donation decision on the Australian Organ Donor Register and to discuss their donation decision with family members.

 In some instances kidney transplant recipients receive a kidney donation from a living donor.
 This is usually a friend or family member, but altruistic kidney donation is an option in most states in Australia.

 To find out information on becoming a living kidney donor visit our Living Kidney Donor Program Page.

 Reality: Most religions support organ and tissue donation as generous acts that benefit people.
 This includes Christianity, Islam, huddhism, Hinduism and Judaism.
 If you are not sure whether your religion is supportive, speak to your religious adviser.
 You can also read or download a fact sheet on organ and tissue donation in relation to all the major religions at www.donatelife.gov.au.